golanlevin/60-212/2026/assignments/assignment_1.md

 You will do this 3 times, creating a total of **27 functions**:

 * In **Part A (Coding)**, you will be given a list of 9 functions to write. *You must write all the code for these functions yourself, without using any AI coding agent.* The point is to make sure you have the basic programming skills necessary to take this course.
-* In **Part B (Summoning)**, you will be given a list of 9 algorithms that are widely used in computer graphics.
+* In **Part B (Summoning)**, you will be given a list of 9 algorithms that are drawn from several computational fields.
 These algorithms are easy to appreciate conceptually, but tricky to implement correctly and efficiently.
 You will be asked to direct a coding agent to write the code for these algorithms, and to ensure they are working properly.
 It may help to do some independent reading about these algorithms, as you will also be asked to explain them in your own words.
 The point of this part is for you to *develop an intuitive understanding of what these algorithms do*.
 * **Part C (Inventing)** is open-ended.
 You are asked to research and/or devise 9 algorithmic treatments that interpret the points in creative and surprising new ways.
 In this part, you are encouraged to work collaboratively (in two-person teams) and in feedback with an AI coding agent.

 While **Part A** must be programmed entirely by you, **Part B** and **Part C** of this assignment are intentionally designed so that they cannot reasonably be completed *without* AI assistance.
 For all three parts, restrict the elements you draw to black-and-white forms. [**Here is the p5.js starter code you will modify**](resources/assignment_1_sketch_template.js).